Wonder Woman (TV series): Season 1

 The pilot film aired on November 7, 1975, was a ratings success, and ABC quickly authorized the production of two one-hour specials which aired in April 1976.
 These three productions would later be considered part of the show's first season.
 The episodes scored strong ratings, and ABC ordered an additional 11 episodes for the new 1976–77 TV season.
 The network began airing the episodes every few weeks apart at the beginning of the TV season in September.
 After mid-December, episodes aired on a weekly basis until mid-February 1977.
+This season was a ratings success it ranked at number 45 in the ratings and received positive reviews.

 A few cast changes were made between the specials and the series.
 Former Happy Days recurring actress Beatrice Colen joined the cast as Corporal Etta Candy WAAC, General Blankenship's secretary, thereby providing YN1 Prince with a subordinate.
 Three episodes featured Debra Winger as Diana's younger sister, Drusilla, a.k.a.
 Wonder Girl, in one of her earliest acting roles.

 One of the most memorable aspects of the show that was developed during the first season was the transformation sequence that changed Diana Prince into her superheroine alter ego.
 The sequence in the original specials employed a slow fade between two synchronized shots, both filmed with an overcranked camera to create a slow motion effect.
 A twirling Diana Prince's hair would fall loose as the shot transitioned to a twirling Wonder Woman holding her Diana clothes, which she would stow nearby in a closet or locker.
 How she changes back to Diana is never shown, although presumably she must return to the location to retrieve her clothes.
 To ensure both segments transitioned smoothly the camera was locked off (secured in place) while Carter's clothing, make-up, and hair was altered between identities, a process Carter said on a DVD commentary typically took about 45 minutes.
 The spinning transformation was later incorporated into the comics and into animated appearances such as Justice League Unlimited.
 At the time of the series in which Carter starred, the transformation was depicted in the comics by way of Diana spinning her magic lasso around her body, with the lasso changing her clothes, a move that was incorporated in 1973.
 The original character changed much the same as Superman, by simply changing at super-human speed, her costume under her clothing, and her boots and tiara in her handbag or desk drawer.